ottuco/multi-api-mocker/README.md

     assert response.status_code == 404
 ```

-## Supported Libraries and Usage
+## Supported Libraries and Their MockSet Objects

 Multi-API Mocker provides dedicated pytest fixtures for each supported HTTP client library.
-While the setup is similar, the returned "mock set" object differs slightly for each.
+While the setup using `MockAPIResponse` is consistent, the returned "mock set" object and its capabilities differ based on how the underlying mocking library operates.

-### For `requests`
+### For `requests` (`requests-mock`)

 - **Fixture:** `setup_http_mocks`
 - **Returned Object:** `RequestsMockSet`

-This fixture integrates with the `requests-mock` library.
+This fixture integrates with the `requests-mock` library. `requests-mock` intercepts requests and provides mock responses based on registered URIs.
+The `RequestsMockSet` allows you to access the underlying `requests-mock` `_Matcher` objects, which can be used to inspect details of calls *after* they have been made (e.g., `call_count`).

 **Example:**
 ```python